4 Kings (2021 film): Plot

-The film, set in 1995, was told through the memories of Billy, a former vocational student who turned to be a single dad with Am his teenage daughter.
-Though this father-daughter relationship is not very healthy, when Am gets injured from a vocational school gangs fight, Billy reminisces his own and his friends' pasts.
-In the '90s, there were many vocational schools that were notorious for being rowdy students, in those days the most famous were four schools which were Intaraarcheewasueksa, Changkolburanabondh, Technologyprachachol (Note: In fact, it is "Technologyprachachuen", but was changed to "Technologyprachachol" in the film, because the school administrators did not allow this name.
-Although the school changed its status a long time ago.) and Kanokarcheewa.
+Set in 1995, the film is told through the memories of Billy, a former vocational student turned single dad to his teenage daughter, Am.
+Although their relationship is not very healthy, when Am is injured in a fight between gangs at her vocational school, Billy reminisces about his own past and that of his friends.
+In the '90s, many vocational schools were notorious for their rowdy students.
+The most famous of these were Intaraarcheewasueksa, Changkolburanabondh and Technologyprongachol.
+(Note: In fact, the school's name is "Technologyprongachuen", but it was changed to "Technologyprongachol" in the film because the administrators did not allow the original name to be used.
+The school changed its status a long time ago, though.) and Kanokarcheewa.
 They were collectively nicknamed "4 Kings".

-Billy got depressed when his mother remarried and his stepfather just hated him.
-His only getaway is his close friends, so he had to do everything to keep and protect his comradeship with his schoolmates.
+Billy became depressed when his mother remarried and his stepfather began to hate him.
+His only escape was his close friends, so he did everything he could to maintain his friendships at school.
 Billy encountered all sorts of conflicts and lost his best friend.
-It is such a big life lesson that he has to pay back until these days.
+This was a valuable life lesson that he has had to learn ever since.